Dezmo767/internship/Rapport_TCP_Dump_Tunes.md

 The Script Transform data traffic into "Random" generated Music one example you can find is the link ```https://github.com/Dezmo767/internship/``` with the file name ```test_just-wow``` it is an midi file type.

 ### What does the scirpt do?
-The script TCP Dump tunes interprets some IP packets captured using TCPDump Unix Tool and generaes a MIDI audio file out of it.
+The script TCP Dump tunes interprets some IP packets captured using TCPDump Unix Tool and generate a MIDI audio file out of it.

 ### What is TCPDumpTool